Get 80% off your plan for your first 3 months*

 Unexpected costs

 Unexpected costs are unplanned expenses that fall outside your original budget.
-Examples include emergency equipment repairs, sudden legal fees, or interest rate increases on loans.
+Examples include emergency equipment repairs or sudden legal fees you had not planned for.

 Set aside 10% to 20% of your total budget as a contingency fund.
 This buffer protects your cash flow when surprises arise.